 Our service also includes the sale and purchase of containers.
 Via our barge lines we can deliver containers from the seaport terminals to many destinations in the hinterland.

-As a part of Contargo Waterway Logistics, Transbox and Transbox United offer the same service quality as Contargo.
+As a part of Contargo Waterway Logistics, Transbox and Contargo Transbox BV offer the same service quality as Contargo.
 These companies also have access to the trimodal Contargo network and its services, for instance the use of other transport modes to perform transports within Europe.